alexmohr/open-heat/readme.md

 Please note that at this point it's not possible to configure the resistance values via the web interface.
 Please note that a nodemcu already comes with a voltage divider for the ADC.
-To use the battery management you have to desolder these resistors
+To use the battery management you have to de-solder these resistors

 ## Building
 Run `init.sh` to properly initialize the project.